 METHOD OF APPLICATION

-Grand Rapids Community College is only accepting online applications for this position at https://www.grcc.edu/jobs submit a cover letter and resume in one document.
-This posting will remain open until filled.
-Review of applications will begin on April 8, 2019.
+Grand Rapids Community College is only accepting online applications for this position at https://www.grcc.edu/jobssubmit a cover letter and resume in one document.
+The opportunity to apply for this position will close on July 14, 2020 at 11:59 PM.
 Individuals with diverse backgrounds are encouraged to apply.
 Grand Rapids Community College is an equal opportunity employer.

 About Grand Rapids Community College